silentesc/torrent-cleaner/README.md

-# IN ACTIVE DEVELOPMENT, USE AT OWN RISK

 # Features
 - Striking (action only taken on x strikes over y **continuous** days)
 - Protection Tag individually for every job